HSBNE-Archive/Policy/Rules/Rules.md

         fixed under rule 241 as a quorum of the management committee, the continuing members may act only to—

-        a.  increase the number of management committee members to the number required for a quorum; or
+        1.  increase the number of management committee members to the number required for a quorum; or
-        b.  call a general meeting of the association.
+        2.  call a general meeting of the association.

 22. #### Functions of management committee